Cala Varques: How to get there and all its secrets

 • If you like isolated and virgin coves, very close you can walk to Cala Magraner, Cala Pilota, Cala Bota and Cala Virgili.

 • Another place of interest in Porto Cristo, near Cala Varques, is the Torre dels Falcons.
-It is a watchtower built in the 16th century in order to protect the island from enemy attacks.
-From this place you will have spectacular views of the Bay, the lighthouse and the entire east coast of Mallorca.
+It is a watchtower built in the 16th century to protect the island from enemy attacks.
+From this vantage point you will have spectacular views of the bay, the lighthouse and the entire east coast of Mallorca.

 • In Manacor you can visit the Rafa Nadal Xperience museum.
-An interactive space for sports and tennis lovers where apart from having a great time you will have the opportunity to see the most important trophies of the best ambassador of Mallorca, Rafa Nadal.
+An interactive space for sports and tennis lovers where, apart from having a great time, you will have the opportunity to see the most important trophies of the best ambassador of Mallorca, Rafa Nadal.
+Perhaps he is even there and you witness a training session.

 excursions mallorca